Search for a recipe

 Jump to Recipe Jump to Video Print Recipe

-Millet Burfi | Mixed Millet burfi | Indian sweet recipes | burfi varieties | festive sweets with step by step pictures and video recipe.
-Check out the millet burfi and If you like the video pls SUBSCRIBE to my channel
+Millet Burfi | Mixed Millet burfi | Indian sweet recipes | burfi varieties | festive sweets | dessert dishes Indian | Indian sweet | Indian sweet treats | instant Indian sweets | Indian dessert recipes | Indian dessert recipes easy | festival sweets | Diwali sweet recipe | Deepavali sweets | almond flour desserts | almond flour Indian recipes | almond flour Indian sweet recipes | millet recipes with step by step pictures and video recipe.
+Check out the millet burfi, and if you like the video, pls SUBSCRIBE to my channel

-For Diwali when I was thinking of sweet options I thought why not a sweet with multi millet mix.
+For Diwali, when I was thinking of sweet options, I thought, why not a sweet with multi-millet mix?

 This was my first attempt at Burfi with Millet flour and I was so happy with the way it turned out.
 Even my picky-eater son enjoyed this burfi.